dptech-corp/Uni-Fold/README.md

 1. The model architecture should be correctly specified by the model name.
 2. Checkpoints must be in Uni-Fold format (`*.pt`).

+## Inference on Hermite

+We provide covenient structure prediction service on [Hermite™](https://hermite.dp.tech/), a new-generation drug design platform powered by AI, physics, and computing.
+Users only need to upload sequences of protein monomers and multimers to obtain the predicted structures from Uni-Fold, acompanied by various analyzing tools.
+[Click here](https://docs.google.com/document/d/1iFdezkKJVuhyqN3WvzsC7-422T-zf18IhP7M9CBj5gs) for more information of how to use Hermite™.

 ## Citing this work